Transportation in Peru:

 - Short distances in cities: Taxi app or official taxi service

-- Medium distances in the South: Bus or flight, depending on daily schedule and altitude acclimatization
+- Medium distances in the south: Bus or flight, depending on daily schedule and altitude tolerance

 - Very long distances: Domestic flight, especially towards the Amazon